pwenzhe/portfolio/README.md

  - The social network recommender system uses concepts such as community detection, centrality, and distance to provide a calculated score on recommending donors

- ![Screenshot of capstone project demo](/assets/img/capstone-demo.png) _Provides a table of recommended donors with network visual with warmer colours indicating a higher recommendation score_
+ ![Screenshot of capstone project demo](/assets/img/capstone-demo.png) _Provides a table of recommended donors with Pyvis network visual_

 ---